NHQ/dsp-interface/README.md

 *interface.line*

-* line[0] and line[1] return values [0,11] inclusive to correspond with either cranking it past ten, or for 12 octaves for each of the 12 note classes in the western scale.
+* line[0] and line[1] have range [0,11] inclusive to correspond with either cranking it past ten, or for 12 octaves for each of the 12 note classes in the western scale.
 Why 12 octaves?
 You can't hear 7 hertz, but you can feel it!

-* line[2] returns range [-12, 12] inclusive
+* line[2]'s range is [-12, 12] inclusive (for semitones).
+It is the only line with negative values.

-* lines 3-9 return values 0-9.9 at intervals of 0.1.
+* lines 3-9 have range [0, .9.9] at intervals of 0.1.

 *interface.exp*

-* ui.exp channels all return values 0-3, meant to be used to define the exponent for the their corresponding channels values. exp[0] and exp[1] are always zero.
+* ui.exp channels 2-9 return values 0-3, meant to be used to define the exponent for the their corresponding channels values. exp[0] and exp[1] are always zero.

+* exp[0] and exp[1] are not used, and always zero

 TODO: